dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 Coronaviruses are one of the easiest types of viruses to kill with the appropriate disinfectant product when used according to the label directions.
 Health Canada has published a [list of hard surface disinfectants](https://www.canada.ca/en/health-canada/services/drugs-health-products/disinfectants/covid-19/list.html) that are likely to be effective for use against COVID-19.

 Although they do not claim to kill COVID-19, cleaners can play a role in limiting the transfer of microorganisms.
 Health Canada recommends cleaning high-touch surfaces often, using either regular household cleaners or diluted bleach.
-This bleach solution should be prepared according to the instructions on the label or in a ratio of 1 teaspoon (5 mL) per cup (250 mL).
+This bleach solution should be prepared according to the instructions on the label or in a ratio of 250 mL (1 cup) of water per 5 mL (1 teaspoon) of bleach.
 Directions are based on bleach that is 5% sodium hypochlorite, to give a 0.1% sodium hypochlorite solution.
+Never mix bleach with other chemical products and use it in a well-ventilated area.
+[Special precautions](https://www.canada.ca/en/health-canada/services/home-safety/household-chemical-safety.html) must be used when cleaning with bleach to avoid serious incidents.

 These surfaces include: